Bookings need to be made 24 hours in advance of the desired date in order to guarantee a spot.

 Yes, advance ticket purchase is required.
 Events typically sell out quickly.
 To maximize your chances of getting the date, time, and number of tickets you prefer, please book well in advance.

 The tours are held rain, shine, or snow.
 We advise to check the weather conditions for your days event and dress appropriately.
 In the event of inclement weather, we will contact you to discuss options.
-We also provide umbrellas that can be borrowed for our walking tours.

 Still have questions?
 Visit our FAQ page to submit your own